AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-slack/manage-your-work-and-approvals-from-slack.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.\
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.\

 ## Prerequisites

 Before you can manage your work and approvals from Slack, you must

-* Configure `Workfront` for Slack
+* Configure Workfront for Slack
-  For instructions on configuring `Workfront` for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+  For instructions on configuring Workfront for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

 ## Manage your work from Slack

 <ol>
- <li value="1"> Log in to your Slack instance and log in to <span>Workfront</span> from Slack.<br>For more information about logging in to <span>Workfront</span> from Slack, see the "Logging In to <span>Workfront</span> from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
+ <li value="1"> Log in to your Slack instance and log in to Workfront from Slack.<br>For more information about logging in to Workfront from Slack, see the "Logging In to Workfront from Slack" section in <a href="../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md" class="MCXref xref">Access Adobe Workfront from Slack</a>.</li>
  <li value="2"> <p>From any channel, start typing the following command in the message field:&nbsp;<br><code>/workfront home</code></p> <note type="note">
    <ul>
     <li>Commands are case sensitive. </li>